10 Best Practices for Email Security to Protect Your Business

 7. Set up email security protocols

 Email security protocols are immensely important because they provide an extra layer of security to your digital communications.
 The protocols are designed to ensure the safety of your communications as they pass through webmail services over the internet.
 Without the aid of email security protocols, bad actors can intercept communication in a relatively easy manner.
-Please familiarize yourself with different email security protocols and enable them to ensure secure communications.
+Please familiarize yourself with the three most popular email security protocols and enable them to ensure secure communications.

 8. Improve endpoint security